 Common side effects of Cemill 500 may include:

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1 800 FDA 1088.

 Follow all directions on the product label and package.
 Tell each of your healthcare providers about all your medical conditions, allergies, and all medicines you use.

 Before taking this medicine

 You should not use ascorbic acid if you have ever had an allergic reaction to a vitamin C supplement.

-Keep the orally disintegrating tablet in the package until you are ready to take it.
+Keep the orally disintegrating tablet in the package until you are ready to use it.
 Use dry hands to remove the tablet and place it in your mouth.
-Do not swallow the tablet whole.
-Allow it to dissolve in your mouth without chewing.
-Swallow several times as the tablet dissolves.
+Allow the orally disintegrating tablet to dissolve in your mouth without chewing.

 Do not stop using ascorbic acid suddenly after long-term use at high doses, or you could have "conditional" vitamin C deficiency.
 Symptoms include bleeding gums, feeling very tired, and red or blue pinpoint spots around your hair follicles.
 Follow your doctor's instructions about tapering your dose.
 Conditional vitamin C deficiency can be difficult to correct without medical supervision.